Abuse and Bullying

 Has someone acted inappropriately towards your child online?

 If your child has experienced sexual or offensive chat that has made them feel uncomfortable or someone is trying to meet up with them, you can report this directly to us.
 This may have happened in a chat room, message board, instant messenger or on a social networking site.
 It could be on a mobile phone, games console or computer.
 It could be messages, images or conversations over webcam.
-The important thing is that if an adult is making sexual advances to your child on the internet you should report it to us.
+The important thing is that if an adult is making sexual advances to your child on the Internet you should report it to us.
 For the latest Government advice to parents on Cyberbullying click here.

-Worried about viruses, hacking and your computer’s security?
+Are you worried about viruses, hacking and your computer’s security?
 Being a victim of online crime can be as distressing as real-world robbery.
 Learn about the real risks and understand the urgency of protecting yourself at GetSafeOnline.

-Think U Know - suite of articles and guidance on all aspects of child internet safety.
+Think U Know - suite of articles and guidance on all aspects of child Internet safety.
 You can access advice and support on how to keep children safe from sexual abuse, both online and off.
 Articles provide guidance on topics as diverse as: challenging harmful sexual attitudes and promoting positive behaviours; helping a child with autism negotiate life online; supporting a child who has been sexually abused; and dealing with a range of online issues such as sending nude selfies and viewing pornography.
 Users will find films, downloadable guides and useful links to support organisations.

 The charity Missing People is working in partnership with the NWG Network Tackling Child Sexual Exploitation to provide an awareness campaign and national Freephone reporting service, funded by the Department for Education (DfE).